Gamerium/Dindo-Bot/README.md

 git clone https://github.com/AXeL-dev/Dindo-Bot.git
 ```

-To run the bot:
+To run the bot open a terminal & type:
 ```bash
 cd /path/to/bot
 python bot.py
 ```

-You could even run the bot in developer mode (brings some additional features):
+You could even run the bot in developer mode (which brings some additional features):
 ```bash
 python bot.py --dev
 ```

-**Note:** the [desktop file](dindo-bot.desktop) can also be used to run the bot.
+**Note:** the [desktop file](dindo-bot.desktop) can also be used to run the bot with a double-click.

 ## To Know

-- Dindo bot use screen pixels to interact with the game client, so you cannot use your computer for something else while the bot is running.
+- You cannot use your computer for something else while Dindo-bot is running.
-- Is it detectable by the Anti-bot?
-> It shouldn't be, because it imitates exactly the human behaviour, but as a conclusion, nothing is 100% safe.
+- Since the bot simulates normal human behavior, you have less chances to get spotted by the Anti-bot (less is not 0).
+> Tips: For more safety, try changing bot paths from time to time.
 - The main goal of this bot is to simplify repetitive tasks and reduce boredom during your gameplay.
-- Also, the bot does not encourage multi-boting and does not support it anyway.
+- We do not encourage multi-boting and does not support it anyway (it destroys the server economy :grimacing:).

 ## Use Cases

 - Auto-connect to your Dofus account(s).
 - Move around the map & save time for long dungeon paths, [paths](paths) pull requests are welcome :+1:.
-- Farming & jobs, but this part still needs to be improved, also the bot cannot handle fights yet.
+- Farming & jobs (:construction: this part still needs to be improved, also, the bot cannot handle fights yet :warning:).
-- Automated actions like flood.
+- Automated actions like flood :speech_balloon:.

+## License

+Dindo-bot is licensed under the [MIT](LICENSE) license.